Willy Wonka & the Chocolate Factory

 WILLY WONKA is not only proud and sweet because of its highlighted songs.
 It's known for its good nature and well-written story.
 It could have been called Charlie and the Chocolate Factory, just like the original novel, because it places Charlie in the spotlight as the lead hero rather than the title character, played by Gene Wilder.

 The famous actor Gene Wilder easily fulfils the role of Wonka, complete with crazy colourful attire suitable to his chocolate factory world.
 Wilder performs his Wonka with flair and a nice blend of mania and control.
 I don't care what some people think of the character as a grim psychopath.
 He's supposed to be eccentric or sarcastic.
-It is this witty aspect of Wonka's character that Wilder portrays.
+Wilder captures the wit of Wonka's character.
 It's a pity none of the child actors got into film careers after WONKA.
 For example, the actor who played Charlie instead became a veterinarian.
 Some other child stars switched from cinema to TV to avoid typecasting.
 I bet you didn't know that Tim Brooke Taylor of The Goodies had a minor role in WILLY WONKA.

 When you compare this version to the recent adaptation created by Tim Burton, Mel Stuart got it right.
 I feel lucky that I picked the better film adaptation of WILLY WONKA.